eaedk/ai-developer-project-python/Readme.md

 # Devices Price Prediction API

 This API predicts the price range of a mobile device based on its specifications.
+[Go to the deployed API](https://huggingface.co/spaces/eaedk/DevicesPricePredictionAPI)

 This README section provides an overview of the repository structure, details about the machine learning part, setup instructions, and information on interacting with the API and running tests.